Transferring from a Virginia Community College

 To be eligible to apply for transfer admission, a student must have completed or be in the process of completing at least 24 credit hours post high-school graduation.
 Priority consideration is given to associate degree completers or those with at least 48 college credits earned.
 JMU offers admission to a very small number of students who only have one year of college coursework at their previous institution.

-JMU considers transfer applicants' college program and grade-point average, high-school program and grades, and SAT 1 or ACT scores.
+JMU considers transfer applicants' college courses, college grade-point average, high-school program, and high-school grades.
 The more credit hours you have earned in college, the less emphasis is placed on your high-school record.

 Pathways to JMU

 There are multiple pathways to JMU from a Virginia community college.
 It is important that you familiarize yourself with the various options since each has an impact on the courses you take while still at the community college.

 JMU has guaranteed admissions agreements with several Virginia community colleges and Richard Bland College.
 Under the GAA, admission to JMU is guaranteed to a student who completes an appropriate associate degree, has a cumulative GPA of 3.0 or higher and meets additional requirements as outlined in the individual agreements.
 Admission to JMU is guaranteed, though certain majors may have additional admissions requirements.